 By Peter Vekselman

 Peter Vekselman has been successfully investing in real estate since 1996.
 He has completed over 1000 real estate deals, owned a construction company, been a private lender, and owned a property management company.
-To learn more about Peter please visit http://www.CoachingByPeter.com .
+Peter currently works with clients all over the US http://www.CoachingByPeter.com . .